If you're about to start your business, you have probably heard about business plans, and might be wondering: do I need a business plan?

 Using an online business plan software could also be a great solution for the business plan you need.

-Using an online business planning software will give you the necessary tools to write your business plan:
+Using online business planning software will give you the necessary tools to write your business plan:

 - You will be guided with instructions and examples for each section of the business plan

-- You will easily put together a financial forecast with the help of a software which takes care the number crunching and financial aspects for you
+- You will easily put together a financial forecast with the help of software that takes care of the number crunching and financial aspects for you

 - You will get an investor-ready document, formatted and ready to be sent to your bank